Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Methodology

-Move smart contracts usually rely on standard libraries, or third-party smart contracts.
+Move smart contracts usually rely on standard libraries or third-party smart contracts.
 Consequently, a smart contract may use types defined somewhere else.
-In order to build a type graph with complete information, we need to traverse all the libraries and smart contracts that are referenced by our target smart contract. {In our implementation, \tool supports building the type graph for a group of smart contracts at the same time.}
+In order to build a \wanxu{dependency graph} with complete information, we need to traverse all the libraries and smart contracts that are referenced by our target smart contract. {In our implementation, \tool supports building the \wanxu{dependency graph} for a group of smart contracts at the same time.} \wanxu{Transaction generation can therefore compose type-compatible function-call sequences across module and package boundaries, as long as the corresponding functions and types are present in the graph and the required objects are available in \objpool.} \wanxu{This is critical for real-world DeFi contracts, where one package often consumes objects or price/oracle outputs produced by another package.}

-Our type graph is inspired by the \emph{signature graph} introduced in program synthesis~\cite{signaturegraph} and the \emph{API graph} used in API-driven program synthesis~\cite{apigraph}.
-Our type graph construction initializes the type graph $G$ with every used primitive type as a default type node $n_t$.
+Our \wanxu{dependency graph} is inspired by the \emph{signature graph} introduced in program synthesis~\cite{signaturegraph} and the \emph{API graph} used in API-driven program synthesis~\cite{apigraph}. \wanxu{It encodes the input and output type relations of functions, type-substitution constraints, and ability constraints needed for executable Move transactions.} Our \wanxu{dependency graph} construction initializes the \wanxu{dependency graph} $G$ with every used primitive type as a default type node $n_t$.
 Then, it analyzes all the struct types.
 If the struct has at least \verb|drop| or \verb|store| ability, it is added as a default type node $n_t$, illustrated as ovals in Figure~\ref{fig:approach_typegraph}; Otherwise, it is added as a ``Hot Potato'' type node $n_h$, illustrated as double-circled ovals in Figure~\ref{fig:approach_typegraph}.
 Then, for each function definition $f$ in the target smart contract, we proceed as follows. \begin{itemize}[leftmargin=20pt]